Aliases for GUCY2F Gene

 GeneCards Summary for GUCY2F Gene

 GUCY2F (Guanylate Cyclase 2F, Retinal) is a Protein Coding gene.
 Diseases associated with GUCY2F include Retinitis Pigmentosa and Leber Congenital Amaurosis.
-Among its related pathways are Phototransduction and Signaling by GPCR.
+Among its related pathways are Metabolism of fat-soluble vitamins and G-Beta Gamma Signaling.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is GUCY2D.